3. API: AqQueue Class

 When a queue is created, the queue.enqOptions property is an AqEnqOptions object.
 AqEnqOptions objects cannot be created independently.

-Table 3.4 AqEnqOptions Class Attributes
+Table 3.4 AqEnqOptions Class Properties

 Data Type